ucans/senierProject/README.md

 # senierProject
 Recognizing the formula.

-Welcome to the senierProject wiki!
+Welcome to the senierProject README!

 **1. Handwritten Mathematical Expressions Recognition**